metemaddar/slackbuild/README.md

 ----------------------
 Example:

-to install inkscape by slackbuild:
+to install inkscape by slackbuild first run slackbuld and then put the packagename:

  #slackbuild